 A man who is kind benefits himself, but a cruel man hurts himself

 The Arab proverb cited above is the diagnosis of a problem.
 A problem at the level of ideas and norms that is responsible for the currently fractured state of human affairs.
-I hope we can all agree that there are better ways of interfacing with the world.
+Surely, there must be a better way of interfacing with the world.